 A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in carrying out its work, such as a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism to make minor changes to agreed service levels, and a process to address changing circumstances of CSC members.

-Consultations revealed that it would be beneficial to clarify in the Charter the roles and responsibilities of the CSC as they relate to the PTI, the PTI Board of Directors, ICANN Org, and the ICANN Board in order to overcome some uncertainty and confusion that currently exists.
-The RT believes that the CSC should be able to have a more strategic dialogue with the PTI and therefore recognises that there needs to be a framework for discussion between the CSC and the PTI Board.
+Consultations revealed that it would be beneficial to require interaction between the CSC the PTI and the PTI Board of Directors.
+While the CSC has developed a good working relationship with PTI, they do not currently engage with the PTI Board on a regular basis.
+The RT believes that fostering a similar relationship between the CSC and the PTI Board would be beneficial and has recommended that they meet at least twice a year.

 The RT considers it important that the Charter reflect that the role and responsibilities of the CSC is independent of the IANA Functions Operator and must be maintained should the role be separated from ICANN.
 Any new operator should be required to work with the CSC.